tripartio/staccuracy/README.md

 ## Example

-The basic challenge that {staccuarcy} addresses is not only to measure the accuracy of model predictions but to intuitively indicate how relevant the accuracy scores are:
+The basic challenge that `{staccuracy}` addresses is not only to measure the accuracy of model predictions but to intuitively indicate how relevant the accuracy scores are: